rehanga937/fastapi_dramatiq_redis-demo/README.md

     ```bash
     dramatiq endpoint --queues high_priority low_priority --processes 1 --threads 1
     ```
-    Here by setting processes and threads both to 1, we can ensure that only one task will be run at a time (for demonstration purposes)
+    Here by setting processes and threads both to 1, we can ensure that only one task will be run at a time (for demonstration purposes).

+    The 2nd argument tells dramatiq where to find the dramatiq decorated functions.
+In our case since it is found at endpoint.py, the argument is 'endpoint'.
+If instead it was found in src/tasks.py, we must put 'src.tasks'.

 # Demo
 Call the 2 endpoints provided.
 One will run a low priority task, the other will run a high priority task.